CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

 ### Download Required Files

 *A JSON file has been provided that will contain a collection 50,000 students.
-You will use this file later to import documents into your collection.*
+You will use this file later to import documents into your collection.
+This is a compressed JSON file, it will not be human-readable.
+The tool will decompress it.
+Please remember to check the decompress box.*

 1. Download the [students.json](../files/students.json) file and save it to your local machine.